OlSerkes/react-emea-test/README.md

 The goal of this task is to demonstrate:

 - Component-based architecture
-- Working with external APIs
+- Working with external APIs (load more than 20 products)
 - Basic loading and error handling
 - Display products inside a carousel
 - Support basic responsiveness